nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.log` file if host removal is turned on.
-You will only see the mapped (host) reads BAM file or the off-target reads in FASTQ format in your results directory if you provide `--save_hostremoval_mapped` and ` --save_hostremoval_unmapped` respectively.
+You will only see the mapped (host) reads `.bam` file or the off-target reads in `.fastq` format in your results directory if you provide `--save_hostremoval_mapped` and ` --save_hostremoval_unmapped` respectively.

-Note that the FASTQ file(s) may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..
+Note that the `.fastq` file(s) may _not_ always be the 'final' reads that go into taxonomic classification, if you also run other steps such as host removal, run merging etc..
+Furthermore, while there is a dedicated section in the MultiQC HTML for Bowtie2, these values are not displayed by default in the General Stats table.
+Rather, alignment statistics to host genome is reported via samtools stats module in MultiQC report for direct comparison with minimap2 (see below).

 ### minimap2

 [minimap2](https://github.com/lh3/minimap2) is an alignment tool suited to mapping long reads to reference sequences.

-It is used with nf-core/taxprofiler to allow removal of 'host' (e.g. human) or other possible contaminant reads from the FASTQ files prior to taxonomic classification/profiling.
+It is used with nf-core/taxprofiler to allow removal of 'host' (e.g. human) or other possible contaminant reads from long-read `.fastq` files prior to taxonomic classification/profiling.

 <details markdown="1">
 <summary>Output files</summary>